Annual Report 2022

-Jennifer Acton was appointed as a Director and Chairman of the Board of Directors on the 1st of October 2021.
+Jenny Acton was appointed as a Director and Chair of the Board of Directors on the 1st of October 2021.
 She is Chair of the People and Culture Committee and a member of the Finance and Investment and Audit Committee.

-David St. John was appointed as a Director from 1 October 2019.
-David is Chair of the Finance and Investment Committee and serves on the Audit & Risk, and Remuneration Committees.
+David St. John was appointed as a Director from the 1st of October 2019.
+David is Chair of the Finance and Investment Committee and serves on the Audit Committee and the People and Culture Committee.
 David has an extensive background in investment management as a practitioner and as a consultant.
 He currently sits on the Investment Committee at Deakin University and works on a part time basis as an expert advisor at PricewaterhouseCoopers (PwC).

 David’s career included investment consulting at William M. Mercer where he was a World Wide Partner, and he was Chief Investment Officer at UniSuper for eight years from 2001 to 2009.
 He also has past experience as a Member and Chair of Legal Super’s Investment Committee, and as a Non-Executive Director of the Motor Accidents Insurance Board in Tasmania.
 David holds a Bachelor of Agricultural Science (BAgrSc), a Master of Business Administration (MBA), and a Graduate Diploma in Applied Finance and Investment.
 He is a Senior Fellow of the Financial Services Institute of Australasia (SF Fin) and a Fellow of the Australian Institute of Company Directors (FAICD).